Ganong Bros.: History

 The company also was the first to introduce a heart-shaped box of chocolates in North America.
 The heart-shaped boxes were originally used for presents over the Christmas season before it also succeeded around Valentine's Day.

 In 1911, Ganong Bros. purchased the bankrupt White Candy Company in Saint John, New Brunswick and operated a factory there until 1931.
 In 1988, due to the rising costs of production, a plant was built in Bangkok, Thailand, due to lower labor costs and the close proximity to raw ingredients, and equipment from the St. Stephen factory was shipped there.
 The majority of the products from this factory is shipped to Canada.
 In 1990, a new factory was opened on Chocolate Drive, St. Stephen and continues to produce to this day.
 The old factory eventually became the Chocolate Museum.

+In 1997, the company acquired the manufacturing and marketing license for fruit snacks under the Sunkist brand in Canada from Sunkist as well as Lipton.